Ophelia in Florida- AVAILABLE!!

 SEX: Female/Spayed

-KIDS: Unknown but likely okay with older (ages 10+), dog savvy children
+KIDS: Yes, but only older (ages 14+), dog savvy children

 CATS: Unknown